Estimated reading time: 4 minutes

 “I understand, and you have every right to share with administration exactly how you feel.”

-Thankfully, I did find better supplies and taught in-person gift basket classes for many years after that first experience.
+Thankfully, I did find better supplies and still teach in-person gift basket classes today after that first experience.
 Now that I’m teaching the Start Your Own Gift Basket Business course online, I can better guide students to not only find products and supplies, I also provide complete feedback about the gift baskets each student makes and shows me by photograph within the course.
 It truly is a great experience.

 How big sales happen

-If you’re looking for big gift basket sales, you have to buy quality products.
-That means dollar stores and similar discounters cannot be the only place to buy your inventory.
+If you’re looking for big gift basket sales, you have to buy quality products, which is partially the reason why you invest a chunk of money to start.
+That means dollar stores and similar discounters cannot be the only place to buy your inventory if you buy there at all.
 It’s also wise to look for and purchase foods that aren’t on every supermarket shelf.

 When you are showing gift baskets filled with Hershey bars and Wise potato chips, you’ll experience two types of feedback which goes something like this: